Photo: Bosque de Ixtán

 Named after the illustrious President Benito Juárez, Oaxaca’s Sierra Juárez is an expansive territory known for its rich cultural and environmental diversity.

-There are great hiking and biking trails as well guide service and basic accomodation.
+There are great hiking and biking trails as well guide service and basic accommodation.

 It’s sometimes known as the Sierra Norte, but locals call this mountainous region the Sierra Juárez.

 Prepare for the cold!
 As the elevation climbs in the Sierra, the temperatures plunge.

 It’s important to note that tourism in the region, as opposed to Oaxaca City or the Central Valleys, is fairly new.
 This requires additional patience on the part of travelers and locals alike.

 Travel in the Sierra Juárez is off the beaten path.
 Travelers might find it easier to set up hikes and community visits in person than by making reservations on the Web.

 One suggestion — independent travelers should brush up on their Spanish!
 Knowing key words en español facilitates trips into rural areas.
 Bonus points if you learn Zapotec.

 What would you like visitors to know about your community before they arrive?

 ¿Qué te gustaría que los visitantes conocieran de tu comunidad antes de llegar?